In the past, securing your web browsing history may have indicated that you were overly paranoid.

 While all the browsers on this list provide you with a degree of privacy, they all have different advantages and disadvantages.
 Choosing the best secure browser for you will depend on your personal preferences and needs.
 Let's take a look at what makes each browser stand out:

-- Tor is the best browser for privacy; it offers serious protection from government and third-party intrusion.
+- Tor is the best browser for privacy - it offers serious protection from the government and third-party intrusion.

 - Epic is best for those who want an encrypted browser that offers a wide variety of tracking blockers and automatically deletes browsing history.